digitalfabrik/integreat-app/docs/08-e2e-testing.md

 ### Using appium-desktop

 [Appium Desktop](https://github.com/appium/appium-desktop) allows you to inspect the tree of the app.
-To set it up I recommend to clone the repository and run the electron app manually:
+To set it up I recommend cloning the repository and run the electron app manually:
 ```bash
 git clone https://github.com/appium/appium-desktop.git
 cd appium-desktop